adnanahmads999/adnanahmads999/README.md

 - 💬 Ask me about Good First Issues & Exciting projects to work on.
 - 📫 How to reach me: linkedin.com/in/adnanahmads999/
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: Sometimes i write Poety as well.
+- ⚡ Fun fact: Sometimes i write Poetry as well.

 <!---
 adnanahmads999/adnanahmads999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.